 Student Resources & FAQs

 All MCC students must complete a daily health screening before entering campus.
-You can answer screening questions at an authorized campus entrance checkpoint or, to save time, you can complete the screening online (click on button above) or via the MCC mobile app.
+You can answer screening questions at an authorized campus entrance checkpoint or, to save time, you can complete the screening online (using the button above) or via the MCC mobile app.

 Stay Safe, Tribunes!